Student Handbook

 COSTS

 Do not let financial hardships keep you from getting involved or enjoying your high school experience.
-Contact an administrator or counselor to check if you qualify for scholarship assistance or reduced rates.
+See an administrator or counselor to check if you qualify for scholarship assistance or reduced rates.

-ASB Sticker - $60 – required for sports, many clubs/activities
+ASB Sticker - $60 – required for all sports, many clubs/activities

 Athletic Participation - $154 – cost adjusted for multiple sports/multiple athletes - contact ASB cashier 408-7033.